 I first spoke to Tom about why he wanted to pay the Revenue so much of his hard-earned money.
 Because the parents’ estate is not being split equally between two siblings, the sister will be over her personal threshold for inheritance, so she will need to pay the Revenue 33% inheritance tax.

-In my mind, the solicitor hasn’t really considered the brother and what would happen if his sister fell on hard times.
+In my mind, the solicitor hasn’t really considered the brother and what would happen if his sister falls on hard times.
 During the next recession, she may run into financial difficulties like so many families did, and the bank or some financial institution will come looking for their money.

 It is highly unlikely.